The Queenan Law Firm

 - Misdiagnosing an illness as the wrong condition, such as misdiagnosing lung cancer as pneumonia.

 - Misusing medical equipment or surgical tools, which can cause nerve damage, hemorrhaging, or other serious, potentially life-threatening events.

 - Performing unnecessary surgery.

 Some malpractice lawsuits do not involve medical mistakes, but rather, the predatory victimization of a patient who is being examined, who is under anesthesia, or who is under sedation.
 The rape, sexual harassment, sexual assault, or sexual abuse of a patient, such as unnecessary touching during a physical exam, can give rise to a malpractice action.

-Dallas Medical Malpractice Lawyers Representing Patients in Texas
+Dallas Medical Malpractice Lawyers Representing Injured Patients

 When the person you trusted to heal you causes you harm instead, the sense of shock, loss, and betrayal is overwhelming.
 However, you do not have to go through this struggle alone.
-The Dallas malpractice attorneys of Queenan Law will stand by your side to help you pursue compensation and justice for the wrongful acts that led to your illness or injury.
+The Dallas medical malpractice attorneys of Queenan Law will stand by your side to help you pursue compensation and justice for the wrongful acts that led to your illness or injury.
 We are not afraid to aggressively challenge powerful malpractice insurance companies, and will fight tirelessly to hold your doctor accountable for his or her careless, devastating actions.

 Doctor negligence is an extremely complex area of personal injury law, so it is in your best interests to be represented by an accomplished attorney who has experience handling malpractice lawsuits in Texas.
 To talk about your claim in a free legal consultation, call the Queenan Law Firm, P.C. at (817) 476-1797.